sergpank/sergpank.github.io/_posts/2018-01-03-git-cheatsheet.markdown

 | |
 | `git rm --cached <file_name>`                      | Stop tracking file and remove it from git index

+## Disable git log pager

+For current repo only:
+`git config pager.log false`

+For your git installation (i. e. all repos on your machine):
+`git config --global pager.log false`

 ## Working with remote (when you have a damn fork)

 | Command                              | Description